What's new in SQL Server 2016: Temporal Tables

 GO

-Instead of requesting the history table, you can use the operator FOR SYSTEM_TIME when requesting the main table:
+Instead of querying the history table directly, you can use the FOR SYSTEM_TIME clause on the main table:

 • FOR SYSTEM_TIME AS OF '2015-01-01'